xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 **Note:**

-After updating or downgrading WebDrivers, to make sure the current version of browser driver running smoothly, it is advisible to try re-running the test to resolve and check any pop-up issues.
+After updating or downgrading WebDrivers, to make sure the current version of the browser driver is running smoothly, it is advisable to try re-running the test to resolve and check any pop-up issues.
 ## Use the WebDriver Object

 To use the current session created by Katalon Studio, you can refer to example code as below: